hitokiri-mata/katacoda-courses/kubernetes-chaos/litmus/step3-operator.md

 `kubectl api-resources | grep litmus`{{execute}}

-Within the `litmus` namespace are the control plane components for Litmus.
+Within the `litmus` namespace are the controllers for Litmus.

 `kubectl get all -n litmus`{{execute}}